 Alternatives to Hazing

-Adapted from IUP's Office of Student Leadership and Greek Life
+Adapted from IUP's Office of Student Leadership and Fraternity and Sorority Life

 Why Look for Alternatives?